 This is boiled and impurities are removed.
 When Qiwam is about to form Sodium benzoate dissolved in water is added.
 This is cooked further.
 When ready, it is filtered and stored in glass bottles.

-Gul Banafsha is herb of 5′ to 6′ with grooved stem and yellow flowers.
+Gul Banafsha is the herb of 5′ to 6′ with grooved stem and yellow flowers.
 It is a small perennial plant with a short semi-subterranean fleshy stem (rootstock).
 It is found throughout the temperate Himalayas up to an altitude of 2000 m and extending eastwards to hills of Meghalaya, Nagaland, and Manipur.

 The essential oil from the leaves, the dried flowers, the air-dried leaves of Sweet Violet or Banafasha are used for medicinal purpose.
 It has expectorant, antimicrobial and broncho-secretolytic effects due to its saponin content.
-The various parts of the plant are used for diseases of respiratory organs, particularly for coughs, hoarseness, pneumonia, throat inflammations, bronchitis, dry catarrh, fever, headache etc. It is also used for rheumatism of the minor joints, skin diseases, inflammation of the oral mucosa, nervous strain, and insomnia.
+The various parts of the plant are used for diseases of respiratory organs, particularly for coughs, hoarseness, pneumonia, throat inflammations, bronchitis, dry catarrh, fever, headache, etc. It is also used for rheumatism of the minor joints, skin diseases, inflammation of the oral mucosa, nervous strain, and insomnia.
 The alkaloid violin present in Banaphsha has an emetine-like effect.

 Gul Banaphsha or the flowers are used to prepare an infusion tea, which is used as an expectorant for bronchial catarrh.
-It is also taken as an antitussive for chronic bronchitis, whooping cough, asthma and migraine.
+It is also taken as an antitussive for chronic bronchitis, whooping cough, asthma, and migraine.

 In the Unani system, this plant is the main ingredient of medicine used mainly for cough and cold.

 Citric acid is a weak organic tricarboxylic acid and is one of the most common food additives.
-It is natural preservative and gives acidic (sour) taste to foods and soft drinks.
+It is a natural preservative and gives acidic (sour) taste to foods and soft drinks.

 Benefits of Sharbat Banafsha